Tenancy Management Policy

 Tenancy types

 We would use this type of tenancy, for example, for homes in which we manage for another landlord or agency which we enter into an agreement for a specific period of time.
-This type of tenancy enables us to end the tenancy by obtaining a court order for possession on one of the grounds listed in Schedule 2 of the Housing Act 1988.
+This type of tenancy enables us to end your tenancy by obtaining a court order for possession on one of the grounds listed in Schedule 2 of the Housing Act 1988.
+We’ll also issue Assured Shorthold Tenancies for your Rent to Home Buy products.

-This tenancy type is held by customers who have transferred to Group companies under a Large Scale Voluntary Transfer and enjoy preserved rights as existed with the previous Tenancy Agreement.
+You have this tenancy if you have transferred to one of the Group companies under a Large Scale Voluntary Transfer and enjoy preserved rights as existed with the previous Tenancy Agreement.
 These are no longer issued but are in existence.

 Terms and conditions of Tenancy